 Also known as: HCK, HCU, unicracker, VGO hydrocracker

 The hydrocracker is particularly valuable in a refinery that is trying to maximize diesel production and reduce residual fuel oil.
 The hydrocracker yields a high volume of kerosene and light gasoil (distillate) of good quality (high cetane and low sulfur).
 However, its volume yield of naphtha is low and of low quality (low N+A).
+Markets that have very low sulfur limits for diesel also favor use of hydrocrackers, as the diesel product does not need subsequent hydrotreating.

 The flexiblity in the design and operation of hydrocrackers allows a wide range of feeds and of product yields.
 However this comes at very high capital and operating costs.